AndersDeath/diary2/000-current.md

 # 14 September - Samstag - Yerevan - 723 Tag der Einwanderung - Heat Cloudy

 So, I am writing these lines sitting in the airpot Zvartnotz.
 Next morning I will be in Milan already and next monday in Berlin.
 My teeth are in pain.
 The whole final operation was really exosting to me.
 I am so tiered of it.
 My doctor was also extremely tiered.
 He finished even after closing of the clinic.
 It was intence.
+Just after it I moved to apartments and packed all rest stuff.